 Season the fish by sprinkling salt and pepper on it, or you can use your herbs and spices.
 Do not be too generous with the seasoning, as a thin layer or a sprinkle of it will be enough.

 You can let the fish refrigerate for at least an hour or overnight.
-When it is ready, let it out of the refrigerator and then start the cooking process by preheating the grill.
+When it is ready, let it out of the refrigerator and then start the cooking process by preheating to make it good to grill.

 Preheat the Grill